 All of these work well if they are used correctly.
-People are more likely to use the gum and patches correctly than other forms of nicotine supplements.
+People are more likely to use the gum and patches correctly than other forms.

 Tips for using the gum:

-Nicotine Inhaler.
 The nicotine inhaler looks like a plastic cigarette holder.
-The nicotine inhaler requires a prescription in the United States.
+It requires a prescription in the United States.

-Using the inhaler and patch together can be very helpful when quitting.
+It can help to use the inhaler and patch together when quitting.

 SIDE EFFECTS AND RISKS

-Any of these nicotine products may cause side effects.
-Patients using very high doses are more likely to have symptoms.
+All nicotine products may cause side effects.
+Symptoms are more likely when you use very high doses.
 Reducing the dose can prevent these symptoms.
 Side effects include:

-Nicotine replacement may not be completely safe in pregnant women, although no real harmful effects have been reported.
+Nicotine replacement may not be completely safe in pregnant women.
 The unborn children of women who use the patch may have a faster heart rate.